Laughing Hyena

 Product Reviews

-While Apple didn’t nix any iPhones from its eligibility list last year, that’s not the case for 2025 — a few models are getting cut this time.
-All iPhone 8 models and the iPhone X were the last to get the boot in 2023, and this year the 2018 models are getting left behind.
-If you have an ineligible device, you won’t be able to download iOS 26 when it becomes available this fall.
+While Apple didn’t nix any iPhones from its eligibility list last year, that’s not the case for 2025, as a few models got axed this time around.
+All iPhone 8 models and the iPhone X were the last to receive the boot in 2023, and this year, iPhones released in 2018 will be left behind.

-These three iPhones won’t be compatible with iOS 26
+These three iOS 18 iPhones aren’t compatible with iOS 26

-Unlike last year, several iPhone models won’t be eligible to download the newest iOS when it makes its debut this fall.
-This trio of models first released in 2018 won’t be coming to the iOS 26 party:
+Unlike last year, a trio of iPhones won’t be eligible to download the newest iOS.
+These three models that were first released in 2018 won’t be coming to the iOS 26 party:

 iPhones compatible with iOS 26

-While we don’t yet know the new iPhones Apple will be dropping this fall — though there are iPhone 17 rumors — we do know, per Apple’s site, that the phones listed below will be compatible with iOS 26.
-Basically, if you have an iPhone that was announced in 2019 or later, you’re in the clear:
+Per Apple’s site, the devices listed below will be compatible with iOS 26.
+In short, if you have an iPhone that was announced in 2019 or later, you’re in the clear:

 • iPhone SE (second generation or later)